Kanashi language

 Kanashi is a Sino-Tibetan language spoken in the isolated Malana (Malani) village area in Kullu District, Himachal Pradesh, India.
-It is, to some extent mutually intelligible with other Sino-Tibetan language like Kinnauri.
+It is, to some extent mutually intelligible with other Sino-Tibetan languages like Kinnauri.

 Sociolinguistic situation

 Currently there are roughly 1700 active speakers of Kanashi in the Malana Nala which is up from the previous estimate of 1400 in the early 2000s.
 Its current status to date is threatened.
 The village that uses this language is located roughly 10,000 feet above sea level isolated from civilization.

 Simple sentences

 It seems apparent that speakers of Kanashi favor simple sentences over complex and compound sentences due to the sporadic usage of the later two.
 Kanashi speakers use both subject–verb–object order and subject–object–verb order.
-The interesting fact about Kanashi is that being a pro normalized language it doesn't require the subject and verb to be mentioned separately, particularity in 1st and 2nd person when these are incorporated in the verb form itself.
+Being a pro normalized language, Kanashi does not require the subject and verb to be mentioned separately, particularity in 1st and 2nd person when these are incorporated in the verb form itself.